-Philip A. Falcone has served as a director of HC2 since January 2014, and as Chairman, President, and Chief Executive Officer and Chairman of HC2, a leading international wholesale service provider to fixed and mobile network operators worldwide.
-Mr. Falcone has also served as a director, Chairman of the Board and Chief Executive Officer of HRG Group Inc. (“HRG”) from July 2009 to November 2014.
-From July 2009 to July 2011, Mr. Falcone served as the President of HGI.
-Mr. Falcone served as Chief Investment Officer and Chief Executive Officer of Harbinger Capital Partners LLC (“Harbinger Capital”) and other Harbinger Capital affiliated funds.
+Philip A. Falcone has served as a director of HC2 since January 2014, and as Chairman, President, and Chief Executive Officer of HC2 since May 2014.
+Mr. Falcone served as a director, Chairman of the Board and Chief Executive Officer of HRG Group Inc. (“HRG”) from July 2009 to November 2014.
+From July 2009 to July 2011, Mr. Falcone also served as the President of HRG.
+Mr. Falcone is also the Chief Investment Officer and Chief Executive Officer of Harbinger Capital Partners LLC (“Harbinger Capital”) and other Harbinger Capital affiliated funds.
 Mr. Falcone co-founded the funds affiliated with Harbinger Capital in 2001.
 Mr. Falcone has over two decades of experience in leveraged finance, distressed debt and special situations.
-Prior to joining the predecessor of Harbinger Capital, Mr. Falcone served as Head of High Yield trading for Barclays Capital where he managed the Barclays High Yield and Distressed trading operations.
+Prior to joining the predecessor of Harbinger Capital, Mr. Falcone served as Head of High Yield trading for Barclays Capital.
+From 1998 to 2000, he managed the Barclays High Yield and Distressed trading operations.
 Mr. Falcone held a similar position with Gleacher Natwest, Inc., from 1997 to 1998.
 Mr. Falcone began his career in 1985, trading high yield and distressed securities at Kidder, Peabody & Co.
 Mr. Falcone currently serves on the board of directors of Novatel Wireless, Inc., a provider of intelligent wireless solutions for the worldwide mobile communications market.
 Mr. Falcone received an A.B. in Economics from Harvard University.

 James Ledwith has served as a director since March 2008 and as independent lead director from April 2010 until April 2014.
 Mr. Ledwith served as a partner at Cohn Reznick, LLP, formerly J.H.
 Cohn, an accounting and consulting firm, from 1992 until his retirement in 2009 and has been a lecturer at San Diego State University from 2000 to 2007 and from 2011 to the present.
 Mr. Ledwith serves as a director of San Diego Trust Bank, a privately held community bank until its sale in June 2013.
 Mr. Ledwith is a certified public accountant and received his undergraduate degree from Babson College and a Master of Business Administration from the Wharton Graduate Division of the University of Pennsylvania.